KenCorma/supermium-electron/docs/tutorial/performance.md

 The reasoning behind this recommendation is best illustrated with a real-world example.
-During the early days of Electron, reliable detection of network connectivity was a problem, resulting many apps to use a module that exposed a simple `isOnline()` method.
+During the early days of Electron, reliable detection of network connectivity was a problem, resulting in many apps using a module that exposed a simple `isOnline()` method.

 That module detected your network connectivity by attempting to reach out to a